stem-club-of-america/SCOA/labs/pokemon_organizer/README.md

 ![SCOA](https://github.com/stem-club-of-america/SCOA/blob/master/images/SCOA_Logo_Small.png)

+**Pokémon is a product of The Pokémon Company International and we are in no way affiliated with them.**

-# Pokemon Organizer
+# Pokémon Organizer
 In this lab we will figure out how to parse a text file for pieces of information in order to make a decision.
 This would be somewhat like what a data scientist would do except without the use of advanced algorithms and data structures.
 This lab is potentially too difficult for newer students not used to doing text parsing and multiple dictionaries.
 Variations could however, make this less of a hurdle.

 ## Difficulty
 5 / 5

 ## Scenario
-Your friend has asked you to help him strategize his Pokemon battles.
-He has written down each Pokemon he is aware of in a file.
-Additionally, he has written down the various Pokemon types and their known weaknesses and immunities.
+Your friend has asked you to help him strategize his Pokémon battles.
+He has written down each Pokémon he is aware of in a file.
+Additionally, he has written down the various Pokémon types and their known weaknesses and immunities.

 ## Goals
 1. Read in these two files and organize them for quick lookup.